Stupid Jeebot Questions: How Do You Live Without Hope?

 Yeah.
 This post made my morning kinda unfold the same way.
 The post is old, but I get asked this question more often than Sly Stallone’s shorts got caught in his coin slot in the 80s.
+How do you live without hope?

 In the post, by Adrian Warnock, he says it’s the one question atheists can’t answer.